bespoke-silicon-group/bsg_replicant/machines/README.md

 This directory contains a variety of target machine configurations for HammerBlade.
-Each sub-directory is a target with a valid Makefile.machine.include file.
-The Makefile.machine.include specifies the machine configuration.
+Each sub-directory is a target with a valid Makefile.machine.include file that specifies the machine configuration.

 To use a specific machine, change BSG_MACHINE_PATH to specify one of the following directories in